The Money Dragon

-The Money Dragon is a historical fiction novel written by Pam Chun in 2002.
-It tells the story of a Chinese immigrant, Lau Ah Leong, through the eyes of his daughter-in-law.
+The Money Dragon is an American historical fiction novel, written by Pam Chun in 2001.
+It tells the story of a Chinese immigrant to the Kingdom of Hawai'i, Lau Ah Leong, through the eyes of his daughter-in-law.

 Book structure

 The Money Dragon opens with a foreword by former U.S. Senator Hiram Fong.
 Also included in the book before the story is a family tree.
 After the story there is a glossary and images of several historic documents and photos, including Lau Ah Leong's immigration form and obituary.

 Plot introduction

 Phoenix, a Chinese girl, comes to the Kingdom of Hawaii in 1918 to marry Lau Tat-Tung, first son of Lau Ah Leong.
 Lau Ah Leong is a very prosperous merchant in Hawaii.
 Despite Phoenix's dreams of a good life as a rich merchant's wife, she soon learns that reality is not so golden—Lau Ah Leong has many conniving wives who control the family.
 While she fights to provide her children with a good life in this environment she learns more about Lau Ah Leong, who is the focus of the book.